studouglas/GEANT4-GPU/README.md

 3. `make`<br>
 4. At this point, make sure that the `usr/local/marshalgen-1.0` folder exists and contains all the same files as the *marshalgen-1.0* folder in GEANT4-GPU.
-If not, simply copy those files into `usr/local/marshalgen-1.0`.
+If not, simply copy those files into `usr/local/marshalgen-1.0`.<br>
+5. Note: there is a syntax error in marshalgen-1.0/Phase1/mgen.pl line 683 (one extra `\)` before the `;\n";`.
+The version in the repo is fixed, but if you downloaded marshalgen from another source, you need to fix this)

 **Install GEANT-4**<br>
 1. (Fedora only) `yum install expat-devel`<br>